 We do recommend insurance against cancellation.

-For Gilpin Lake House Guests:
+For guests staying at the Lake House

 For Gilpin Lake House guests the private facilities on the estate include a swimming pool, saunas, hot tubs and spa.
 Please note that due to the small size of the Lake House we are unable to invite Gilpin Hotel guests to use the facilities; the house is also frequently booked for exclusive use.